Wahaj-Ali/hello-rails-react/README.md

 ### Setup

-  * Clone this repository by running `git clone https://github.com/developertariq/hello-rails-react.git` in your command line.
+  * Clone this repository by running `https://github.com/Wahaj-Ali/hello-rails-react.git` in your command line.

   * Navigate to the repository by running `cd hello-rails-react`.